joostkremers/criticmarkup-emacs/README.md

 ## Follow changes mode ##

-`cm-mode` also provides a (rudimentary) 'follow changes' mode.
+`cm-mode` also provides a simple 'follow changes' mode.
 When activated, changes you make to the buffer are automatically marked as insertions or deletions.
 Substitutions cannot be made automatically (that is, if you mark a word, delete it and then type a replacement, it will still be marked as sequence of deletion+insertion, not as a substitution), but they can still be made manually with `C-c * s`.
 You can activate and deactivate follow changes mode with `C-c * F`.
 When it's active, the modeline indicator for `cm-mode` changes from `cm` to `cm*`.

-Note that this functionality is in development and not very polished yet.
-Multiple deletions in sequence, for example, are not combined, so that deleting a word with `<backspace>` leaves a string of deletion markups.
-Deleting a character with `<del>` also leaves the cursor in the wrong position.
-Follow changes mode should also be considered alpha-grade, i.e., it works to the extent that it works.
-(If you experience problems with it, please open up an issue on Github or send me an email.)
+Follow changes mode should be considered experimental, so try at your own risk.
+If you run into problems, open an issue on Github or send me an email.

 ## Accepting or rejecting changes ##

 One can interactively accept or reject a change by putting the cursor inside it and hitting `C-c * i`.
 For additions, deletions and substitutions, you get a choice between `a` to accept the change or `r` to reject it.
 There are two other choices, `s` to skip this change or `q` to quit.
-Both leave the change untouched and if you're just dealing with the change at point, they are essentially identical. {>>(They have different functions when accepting or rejecting all changes interactively, though.)<<}
+Both leave the change untouched and if you're just dealing with the change at point, they are essentially identical. {>>They have different functions when accepting or rejecting all changes interactively, though.<<}

 For comments and highlights, the choices are different: `d` to delete the comment or highlight (whereby the latter of course retains the highlighted text, but the comment and the markup are removed), or `k` to keep the comment or highlight.
 Again `q` quits and is essentially identical to `k`.
 (Note that you can also use `s` instead of `k`, in case you get used to skipping changes that way.)